What is Human Immunodeficiency Virus (HIV)?

-The human immunodeficiency virus (HIV) is a virus that damages the body’s immune system cells.
+The Human Immunodeficiency Virus (HIV) is a virus that damages the body’s immune system cells.
 Spread through certain body fluids, such as blood and semen, it weakens one’s immune system and ability to fight off diseases, infections, or common germs effectively.
-The virus causes acquired immune deficiency syndrome (AIDS), which appears in the advanced stage of an HIV infection.
+The virus causes Acquired Immune Deficiency Syndrome (AIDS), which appears in the advanced stage of an HIV infection.
 Regular HIV screening in Singapore can help in early detection and management.

 If left untreated, the immune system can be severely damaged and unable to defend itself completely, potentially leading to fatality.
 The pace at which the HIV infection progresses varies depending on health, age and background.
 HIV infection can also increase the severity of other serious illnesses and diseases.
 Visiting an HIV test clinic is crucial, as HIV infection can also increase the severity of other serious illnesses and diseases.